Frequency-Aware Sparse Optimization for Diagnosing Grid Instabilities and Collapses: Introduction

 Inspired by these advances and limitations, this work proposes a \textit{frequency-aware sparse optimization framework} to jointly diagnose instability risks and collapses.
 Specifically, we aim to jointly address the following research questions: \begin{itemize}[leftmargin=4mm] \item \textbf{(Q1) Survivability:} After primary frequency response, can the system reach a healthy steady state (i.e., a feasible power flow solution with an acceptable frequency deviation $\Delta f$)? \item \textbf{(Q2) Dominant vulnerability:} If not, what key vulnerabilities render the system unstable or lead to its collapse? \end{itemize} To answer these questions, we model the frequency state along with governor droop control within power flow constraints, and impose frequency-dependent stability limits defined by user-specified bounds $\Delta f_{\min}\leq\Delta f\leq\Delta f_{\max}$.
 For the first time in the literature, we further enforce sparsity in the solution space to identify the minimal set of compensations required to simultaneously restore power balance and frequency stability.
 Finally, we adopt I-V based circuit-theoretic formulations and optimization heuristics to efficiently solve the problem at scale.

-To validate the proposed framework, we evaluate the frequency response under significant N-1 generator contingencies across both small and large systems.
+Findings from this work will advance risk analysis capability during real-time grid operations.
+The proposed tool is envisioned as a supplement to the traditional contingency analysis within the EMS environments, which are typically performed periodically (e.g., every 30 minutes) using the latest available system state estimates and assumed contingency scenarios.
+To validate the efficacy of the proposed method, we evaluate the frequency response under significant N-1 generator contingencies across both small and large systems.
 As shown in Fig. \ref{fig: graph plot, sparsefeas-freq}, only a few localized compensations can stabilize the entire system, restoring frequency within the user-defined safe range.
 These findings demonstrate that our proposed method mitigates instability risks through localized corrective actions.
 Our method scales well to large systems, requiring less than 4 minutes to pinpoint sparse solutions for the 1354-bus systems.